Colorado State Capitol building in Denver aerial view

 Road Trip from Santa Fe to Denver

-The 450-mile road trip from Santa Fe to Denver will take over 8 hours to drive nonstop.
-Notable sights include Pagosa Springs, San Juan National Forest, and Breckenridge on a longer route or via Taos, Pueblo, and Colorado Springs, taking a direct route.
+The 450-mile road trip from Santa Fe to Denver will take over 8 hours to drive.
+Notable sights include Pagosa Springs, San Juan National Forest, Breckenridge, Taos, Pueblo, Colorado Springs, Garden of the Gods and Chimney Rock National Monument.

 You can expect a relaxed drive through the picturesque and vibrant central US, whichever route you choose.
 We have highlighted two fantastic routes and charming places to see en route to get you started with planning.